-More and more people are joining the Kubernetes train.
-Whether you need to learn Kubernetes a developer, or a DevOps engineer, or cloud architect, you might be overwhelmed by the amount there is to learn.
-But fear not, help is at hand.
+More and more people are joining the Kubernetes train. 🚂 Whether you need to learn Kubernetes as a developer, DevOps engineer, or cloud architect, you might be freaking out at the amount there is to learn.
+But fear not, help is at hand!

-In this guide, you’ll find lots of fantastic resources to help you learn Kubernetes online.
+In this guide, I’ve put together a list of fantastic resources which will help you to learn Kubernetes online.
 There are lots of different ways to do it.
-You can read a comic, follow a tutorial, take a course, download a cheatsheet, or try an interactive lab, and much more.
+You can read a comic, follow a tutorial, take a course, print out a cheatsheet, try an interactive lab, and much more.
 You’ll find all the best options here.

-These are the resources I’ve personally found useful.
-I hope you find them useful too!
+These are the resources which I’ve personally found to be useful, and I hope you find them useful too!
 If you think your followers might find this list useful, then be sure to give it a share with your network.
 Thanks!

 What is Kubernetes?

-Kubernetes is open-source software that is used to manage servers, and run applications on those servers.
+Kubernetes is software that manages applications on a cluster of servers.

 It standardises the way that users (like developers and system administrators) interact with servers and applications, through the Kubernetes API.

-It monitors the health of applications and keeps them up and running, with built-in features like automatic restarts on failure and auto-scaling.
+It monitors the health of applications and keeps them up and running, with its built-in features, like automatic restarts on failure and auto-scaling.

 Kubernetes is sometimes called an orchestrator because, just like a conductor in an orchestra, it oversees a bunch of servers (the musicians) and manages them.